sdwr/UNDERLOD/devlog.md

 # Day 64-66 - 21-23/04/21

-Lots of small fixes here and there and also made an attempt at getting the build accepted on Steam.
+Lots of small fixes here and there and also made an attempt at getting the build accepted on --steam.
 It failed and now I'm waiting again until next week most likely since the guy didn't get to it by the end of Friday.
 I also made some small graphical improvements to the game that I think will help.
 Now what I have left to do, in order of importance:

 * General balance